-In this month’s Mobilise Moment, 70% of us said we are tackling our own mental and physical health at the moment.
-For the first time this is taking priority over the health of those we care for.
+We asked carers in the Mobilise community (September, 2021) what were some of the things they were tackling.
+70% said they were tackling their own mental and physical health.
+For the first time, this was taking priority over the health of those they care for.

-For some of us this is just an area of concern, a worry that is out there but not necessarily something we are able to take action on.
+As carers, for some of us, this is just an area of concern - a worry that is out there but not necessarily something we are able to take action on.